 Any Materials Falling

 One of the best ways to lessen the chance of any materials falling down from cranes is clear.
-It is to make sure to perform regular maintenance of hoists.
-An example of this is to do load testing maintenance to ensure that you know how many pounds a hoist can handle exactly.
+It is to make sure to perform regular maintenance of crane hoists.
+An example of this is to do hoist load testing maintenance to ensure that you know how many pounds a hoist can handle exactly.
 It also will provide an accurate indication of just how well the hoist is functioning currently.
-Another way to reduce the chance of mechanical failure is by performing inspections of the crane each day.
+Another way to reduce the chance of crane mechanical failure is by performing inspections of the crane each day.
 If, and when, a potential problem is identified by the operators, they need to make sure to implement the lockout/tag-out procedure.

 Though it may be obvious, what should be clearly stated is this, that workers need to always wear the proper head, foot, hand, and eye protection while working on the job site itself.
 They also need to be constantly aware of what is going on in their surroundings.
 They don’t want to accidentally go walking beneath a suspended load at any time.

 Here at TNT Crane Service, Inc., we always make sure to put safety and prevention first.
 It is our number one priority.
 Because of this fact, we ensure that all the machines we have are kept well maintained and up to date.
 What this does is ensures that you will be getting the most effective, as well as, the most reliable equipment that is available.
-Please view the equipment that we have on hand for sale or rental today.
+Please view the cranes that we have on hand for sale or rental today.
 It may help you to find the crane that you require for your next major project coming up.